Zuma206/base-safe/docs.md

 baseSafeDeta.TypedBase; // Function
 ```

-The `TypedBase` class takes a few extra paremeters when it's initialized.
-Those being the zod schema, and a boolean to set wheather validation is necessary.
+The `TypedBase` class takes a few extra parameters when it's initialized.
+Those being the zod schema, and a boolean to set whether validation is necessary.

 Examples: